openwebos/libpbnjson/README.md

 - lemon 3.7.9
 - make (any version)
 - openwebos/cmake-modules-webos 1.0.0 RC3
+- openwebos/PmLogLib-headers 3.0.0
 - pkg-config 0.26
 - uriparser 0.7.5
 - yajl 1.0.12 or 2.0.4

+Below is the component (and its minimum version) required to use key-value logging:

+- openwebos/PmLogLib 3.0.0

 How to Build on Linux
 =====================